Welcome to Inspire

 - Dancing out of order is not allowed, except for costume changes, which must be verified by the show director or backstage manager.
 A minimum of 15 minutes (5 routines) will be scheduled for costume changes.
 Routines asked to perform out of order may result in deductions.
 Dancers or studios causing unwarranted delays to the set schedule may receive further deductions.

-- Inspire Dance Challenge Inc. reserves the right to move a competition location or to add/subtract days due to unforeseen circumstances.
+- Inspire Dance Challenge Inc. reserves the right to move a competition location or to change, add/subtract days due to unforeseen circumstances.
 If enough entries are not received by Inspire Dance Challenge, we reserve the right to cancel any competition.

 - All prize money is awarded to the studio only.